gvwilson/thirdbit/src/fiction/bear/index.md

 the south road.
 The *south* road, all right?
 We'll wait for them where the road comes around what used to be Aunt Angela's place."

-Sergeant Dambu sighed again.
+Sergeant Inambu sighed again.
 "Do we have to?" she asked.

 "No," the smuggler said uncaringly, "But it's the safest card to play."
 He leaned over and kissed her cheek.
 "I'll see you when it's